Private Equity Funds and Institutional Investors in M&A

 Overcoming intrinsic challenges

 The second most significant economic obstacle to private equity investments in Latin America – which domestic players share with their foreign counterparts – is the limited availability and cost of leverage as a key private equity strategy.
-For reasons such as the limited availability of credit to finance buyouts and minority investments, as well as competition from cheaper financing sources, including from state-owned financial institutions, private equity investments in Latin America rarely involve additional leverage as a key strategy to boost returns.
-Effective legal reforms to build a robust leveraged buyout market are yet to be seen in the region.
+Historically, limited availability of credit to finance buyouts and minority investments, as well as competition from cheaper financing sources, including from state-owned developing banks, discouraged private equity investors in Latin America from using leverage as a key strategy to boost returns.
+Although legal reforms to build a robust leveraged buyout market are yet to be introduced in the region, there is increasing evidence that investment backed by private credit in Latin America is on the rise; furthermore, the recent higher interest rates have encouraged institutional investors to enter the private credit markets with credit funds.

-In addition to foreign-exchange risk and limitations in available leverage, private equity funds and institutional investors in Latin America also must contend with:
+In addition to foreign exchange risk and limitations to the availability of leverage, private equity funds and institutional investors in Latin America must also contend with:

-- corrupt practices that have appeared to be endemic in some geographies and industries;
+- compliance concerns that have appeared to be endemic in some geographies and industries;

-- the political volatility of most countries in the region;
+- the political volatility of most countries in the region, demonstrated by the following examples:

 - the vulnerability of commodity-driven economies to cyclical external shocks coming from China, the United States or Europe;